hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 Other than that, the code is exactly the same as our first pass.

 Obviously, adding all this overhead should have cost us time, right?
 We're initalizing arrays, pushing values, merging bytes, this feels like it should be less efficient.
 Somehow, it isn't.
 Our runtime for this code was 300 microseconds, to the 330 microseconds of the first appreoach, an almost 10% speedup.
-Saftey costs time, and by stripping it out we increased the perfomance of our code!
+Safety costs time, and by stripping it out we increased the perfomance of our code!

 From here, it made natural sense to just skip the conversion to a string at all.
 Rust can very capably read the whole file from end to end as bytes (since strings are just byte arrays), and we can parse the whole string of bytes, saving us the need to split by lines, or even use any inbuilt character parsing.